qlik-oss/core-website/docs/services/qix-engine/README.md

 ## Logging

-Configuration of the log levels are done by providing settings in either settings.ini or through command line parameters when starting the docker container.
+Configuration of the log levels are done by providing settings through command line parameters when starting the docker container.

-The QIX engine uses the log levels defined in the [contract](../contract.md), but each level is mapped to a numeric value used to set the verbosity level of QIX Engine logging.
+The QIX engine uses the log levels defined in the [contract](../contract.md), but each level is also mapped to a numeric value used to set the verbosity level of QIX Engine logging.

 | Log level | Value |
 | --------- | ----- |